ionic-team/ionic-docs/docs/core-concepts/what-are-progressive-web-apps.md

 ---

 <head>
-  <title>Progressive Web Applications: What is a PWA - Ionic Documentation</title>
+  <title>Progressive Web Applications: PWAとは - Ionic Documentation</title>
   <meta
     name="description"
     content="What is a PWA?
 A Progressive Web Application uses modern web capabilities to deliver an app-like experience.
 Read our core concept documentation to learn more."